|

 Audio folder.
 Please ask your instructor for assistance if you cannot

+locate this.
 3. You should place your soundfiles into SoundTrack

 Pro according to some "plan" or "procedure"